THE HISTORY OF THE MARKET

 Sloss Real Estate Company

 The Sloss family has been shaping the skyline of Birmingham, Alabama for over a century.
-Colonel James Withers Sloss founded the giant furnaces on First Avenue North in 1882, forging the Magic City’s future in iron and steel.
+Colonel James Withers Sloss founded the giant furnaces on in 1882, forging the Magic City’s future in iron and steel.
 Founded by A. Page Sloss in 1920, and later led by A. Page Sloss, Jr., Sloss Real Estate remains a family business.
 Today, the Colonel’s great-great granddaughter serves as president of Sloss Real Estate, a collection of companies that continue to redefine the city’s future through a variety of urban renovation and construction projects.

 “When you build a thing you cannot build that thing in isolation, but must also repair the world around it, so the larger world at that one place becomes more coherent, and more whole; and the thing which you make takes its place in the web of nature, as you make it.” ~ A Pattern Language